Large sample scaling analysis of the Zig-Zag algorithm for Bayesian inference: Introduction

 The paper is constructed as follows.
 Section \ref{s:ZZBayes} details the Zig-Zag algorithm applied to the Bayesian setting with i.i.d observations along with a discussion of the sub-sampling method.
 Section \ref{sec:transient} contains our main results on the transient phase of the algorithm.
 We study the stationary phase separately in Section \ref{sec:stationary}.
 In Section \ref{sec:examples}, we discuss the results of the transient phase in more detail along with some illustrations on simple models.
 We conclude with a final discussion in Section \ref{sec:conclusion}.
-All the proofs can be found in the Appendix.
+All the proofs are deferred to Appendix.